1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Ultrasound evaluates liver size, texture, and blood flow.

-• MRI or FibroScan (elastography) assesses liver stiffness and estimates fibrosis.
+• MRI or FibroScan (elastography) measures the liver stiffness and approximates fibrosis.

 Advanced Testing (if needed)

-When clarification is required, a liver biopsy confirms the diagnosis, grades inflammation, and stages scarring.
+And in case interpretation is needed, a liver biopsy establishes the diagnosis, scales inflammation and performs scarring.

 Rishi Chadha